hkitago/QuoteLink/README.md

 - macOS Support
 - Removal of marketing parameters (e.g., Amazon affiliate links and utm parameters) and conversion to mobile-specific URLs
-- Addition of action menu (For requests to add posting destinations, please contact us via the contact information below)
+- Addition of action menu (For requests to add posting destinations, please contact me via the contact information below)

 ## Compatibility